marcussacana/Social-Savior/README.md

 ## How To Use:
 - Download the Build
 - Extract the Zip
-- Execute the "Social Savior.exe"
+- Execute "Social Savior.exe"
 - Type in the password field: nsfw2sfw
 - Press "Login with Facebook" (You don't need type any email)
 - Setup your custom Hotkey (Trigger Settings tab)
 - Include your targets to get hidden (Panic Blacklist tab)
 - Setup the Panic Button reaction (Panic Settings tab)
 - Close the Window
-#### Note: The Panic button only works when you close the social savior window!
+#### Note: The Panic button only works after you close the Social Savior window!

 ## Features:
 - Reflex Actions